dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleKeywordsForSiteLiveRequestInfo.md

 target domain
 required field
-the domain name of the target website the domain should be specified without https:// or www.
+the domain name of the target website the domain should be specified without https://

 #### Implementation of